raghunandankavi2010/SamplesAndroid/Contacts-List-Paged/README.md

 1. Create db and add contacts ( use room)
 2. PageList source from db
 3. Edit and update option
-4. LiveData to obser changes in db and update ui.
+4. LiveData to observe changes in db and update ui.